 Plus, there’s a host of new tools gearned directly at creators, like Stir––a financial platform for collaboration and money management, and Karat––a credit card for creator businesses.

-Hiring and recruitment
+Hiring and recruitment tools

 While many creators start as solo businesses owners, with enough success and scale, a podcaster can form a podcast network and a YouTuber can build a media empire.
 With size comes the need for support in the form of permanent hires and freelancers to help on the side.

-With a fan base to draw from, creators often go direct: sharing job opportunities in their Instagram Stories, tweeting out freelance gigs to an audience, and seeking out help at the bottom of a blog post.
+Having a fan base to draw from, creators often go direct: sharing job opportunities in their Instagram Stories, tweeting out freelance gigs to an audience, and seeking out help at the bottom of a blog post.
 However, some creators instead opt for job boards and freelance hiring platforms to secure the help they need—whether that’s mixing the audio for a podcast or snapping professional photographs for a blog post.

 Creators recognize the value of keeping their fans close.
 While influencers can build a legion of supporters who subscribe to their YouTube channel or follow them on Twitter, cultivating closer relationships in an exclusive community is increasingly common.
 For instance, hosts of The H3 Podcast Ethan Klien and Hila Klien have a dedicated Reddit community as well as a paid subscriber community in Discord.